AOF-Dev/Boat/README.md

+# NOTE
+This branch is ABANDONED.
+Remains here only for study.

 # BoatApp

 This is a light weight Minecraft Java Edition launcher for Android.
 It is a special clone of Boardwalk (https://github.com/zhuowei/Boardwalk).
 For more infomation, you can refer to Boardwalk.